Glossary of Pressure Relief Valve Terms

 It is worth noting that in some organisations it is mechanical or process engineers who specify pressure relief devices, not C&I engineers.

-The pressure increase above the Maximum Allowable Working Pressure of a vessel during discharge through a pressure relief device.
+Relief valve accumulation pressure, or simply accumulation, is the pressure increase above the Maximum Allowable Working Pressure (MAWP) of a vessel during discharge through a pressure relief device.
 It is either expressed in pressure units or percentage.

 Actual Discharge Area

-The measured minimum net area that determines the flow through a valve.
+The measured minimum net area that determines the flow through a pressure safety relief valve.

 The pressure that exists at the outlet of a pressure relief device as a result of the pressure in the discharge system e.g. flare system, blowdown system etc. It is the sum of the superimposed and built up back pressure.

 A spring loaded pressure relief valve that incorporates a means for minimising the effect of back pressure on the valve's performance characteristics.